English

 Mathematics

 At Baxter, Mathematics is recognised as a core area of learning that equips our students with the skills, strategies and knowledge required to function in the world today.
-We aim to provide a program, based on the Victorian Curriculum, that provides a focus on targeted skill development and practical application of concepts.

 Health and Physical Education